"June - In the Footsteps of an Angel"

-For many years June traveled with me in the US, Canada and Europe to attend forensic science conferences as a part of my forensic science career.
+For many years June traveled with me in the US, Canada and Europe to attend forensic science conferences as a part of my forensic science career and as my administrative assistant.
 I know that June while being perhaps a bit amused at my references to her as my Administrative Assistant, did at the same time appear pleased with this designation.
 In reality, what would I have been without her and the support she always gave me?
 London, was a city we visited 8 times and it became June’s favorite city.
 June established a life long friendship with the Bruce family of nearby Bexley, Kent.
 June loved to dance and we danced the night away at such exotic places as the Rossia Hotel in Moscow in 1969.
 This was during the first ever Soviet-American Symposium in Forensic Science and at the height of the "Cold War."
-June had a handshake with Pope Paul VI during an audience at the Vatican in 1973.
-She was a part of official receptions by Her Majesties Govt.
-In Edinburgh in 1972, the President of Italy at Rome in 1973 and at the House of Lords in London in 1999.
+June later had a handshake with Pope Paul VI during an audience at the Vatican in 1973.
+I remember that the Pope did not take the time to shake my hand.
+June was a part of official receptions by Her Majesties Government In Edinburgh in 1972, the President of Italy at Rome in 1973 and at the House of Lords in London in 1999.
 June spent a week at Oxford University in 1984, residing in the student housing at the historic Christ Church College.

 June and Alzheimer's

 June’s Alzheimer’s diagnosis came in January 1998.
-June knew at a very early date, the blackness and the depth of the distant approaching Alzheimer’s storm clouds.
-She displayed a concern for me.
+June had noted short term memory problems during 1997 and had asked her doctor of Geriatrics about them at her annual physical examination near that year end.
+As a frequent nursing home visitor, June knew at a very early date, the blackness and the depth of the distant approaching Alzheimer’s storm clouds.
+June displayed a concern for me.
 I remember well that Sunday (Ca. 1999) when she brought home the “Care Notes” pamphlet from our church - “Handling Grief as a Man.”
-She said nothing; just left it out for me to find and to read.
+June said nothing; just left it out for me to find and to read.
 I remember the time that she detected one of my episodes of emotional sadness as I watched her illness progress.
 She tried to console me by saying “Don’t worry, I will be alright Stan!”
 I am sure at the time, we both really knew otherwise.

-(Photo above is the old Norman church, (ca. 1100) "St. Mary the Virgin" at Upwaltham, England where old English writings were the inspiration for the above poem which is the subject for this page about June.)
+(Photo above is the old Norman church, (ca. 1100) "St. Mary the Virgin" at Upwaltham, England where historic old English writings were the inspiration for the above poem.)

 (This page was published in the honor and memory of June's 85th birthday anniversary on 8 Novmeber 2012 in the Sunday Edition, of the Minneapolis Star - Tribune's Celebrations Section on 11 November 2012.)